ouzlimnadir/intro-python/day_01/lessons/00-setup_environment.md

 ```bash
 sudo apt install -y python3-venv
 ```
-**Windows :**
+**Windows:**
 - Step 1: Install python
 1. Download `Python` from [here](https://www.python.org/ftp/python/3.8.5/python-3.8.5-amd64.exe)
-2. Double click the downloaded file.
+2. Double-click the downloaded file.
 3. Check the box for adding python to the path, and click install.
 4. once the install complete click close.
 - Step 2: Install git bash
-`git bash` is program similar to the terminal in ubuntu, this program comes with git pre-installed and you can use nerby the same commands in linux.
+`git bash` is a program similar to the terminal in Ubuntu, this program comes with git pre-installed and you can use nerby the same commands in Linux.
 1. Download `git bash` from [here](https://git-scm.com/download/win)
 2. Double click the downloaded file.
 3. Proceed with the installation (next next next next with default settings suggested).

 ## Get started
-After installing the requirements, now we can start the work, this instructions are the same for both systems `Windows` and `Ubuntu`.
+After installing the requirements, we can start the work, these instructions are the same for both systems `Windows` and `Ubuntu`.
 1. Config your git:
-open the terminal (or git bash for windows user) and run the following commands.
+open the terminal (or git bash for Windows user) and run the following commands.
 ```
 git config --global user.name "your_username"
 git config --global user.email "your_email"
 ```
 *Note don't forget to replace `your_username` and `your_email` with your information.*

-2. Get your copie of the python for finance project.
+2. Get your copie of the python project.
 - Now after you have your own github, you need to do a fork for this project (fork is copying a project to your projects)
 - In the top right of this page press the button `fork` to do a fork for this project.
 - Now you have your own copie of the project which is by the way linked by the original project.